egor7orlov/test-starship-api/README.md

 ## Description

+I've implemented text processing next way: I iterate over words of text and check if word is a keyword.
+There are predefined answers for each keyword.
+If there are more than one keyword in text those answers a joined by 2 newline characters ("\n\n").

 At this moment there are three folders which contain parts of application, each of which has its own concerns:

 - [domain](./src/domain) - contains everything related to work with certain entities (services, repositories, etc.)